Long-term concentration of measure and cut-off: Upper bounds on coalescence times

-The motivating example underlying the proposition is that of a simple random walk $X(t)$ on $\Z_+$ (with $f(x) = x$ and $\eta = B = 1$), making steps up and down each at rate \grb{$r$}, until the walk hits~0.
-In this case, the proposition says that, if $X(0) \le \adbb{\phi}\grb{\sqrt r}$, then the walk hits~0 before time~$t_0$ (i.e., within its first approximately \grb{$2rt_0$} steps) with probability at least $1 - \adbb{\frac{\phi(1+\varepsilon)}{\grb{\sqrt{t_0}}}}$, for $\varepsilon > 0$ and for large enough~\grb{$r$}.
-The proposition then gives conditions, \adbb{for more general processes}, under which the same behaviour holds.
-For random walks, the standard proof of the result involves the reflection principle and the De Moivre--Laplace Theorem.
-Our proof follows the same lines, using a quantitative version of the Martingale Central Limit Theorem instead.
+The motivating example underlying the proposition is that of a simple random walk $X(t)$ on $\Z_+$ (with $f(x) = x$), making steps up and down each at rate $1$, until the walk hits~0, so that the sum in~(iii) is equal to $2$ for each positive state.
+In this case, the proposition says that the walk hits~0 before time~$t_0$ with probability at least $1 - \frac{2 X(0)}{\sqrt{t_0}}$, which is best possible up to a constant factor.
+The proposition then gives conditions, for more general processes, under which the same behaviour holds.